Rational homotopy of complex projective varieties with normal isolated singularities: Contractions of subvarieties

 Let $Y\hookrightarrow X$ be a closed immersion of complex projective varieties.
 Assume that $Y$ contains the singular locus of $X$ and denote by $X/Y$ the space obtained by contracting each connected component of $Y$ to a point.
 In general, $X/Y$ is not an algebraic variety.
 For instance, the contraction of a rational curve in a smooth projective surface is a complex algebraic variety if and only if the self-intersection number of the curve is negative.
 For contractions of divisors in higher-dimensional varieties there are general conditions on the conormal line bundle, which ensure the existence of contractions in the categories of complex analytic spaces and complex algebraic varieties respectively (see for example \cite{Grauert}, \cite{Ar2}).
 In the general situation in which $X/Y$ is a pseudo-manifold with normal isolated singularities, we can endow the rational homotopy type of $X/Y$ with a mixed Hodge structure, coming from the mixed Hodge structures on $X$ and $Y$ as follows.

 \begin{prop} Let $Y\hookrightarrow X$ be a closed immersion of complex projective varieties.
-Assume that $Y$ contains the singular locus of $X$. \begin{enumerate}[(1)] \item The rational homotopy type of $X/Y$ carries mixed Hodge structures. \item Let $f:\wt X\lra X$ be a resolution of $X$ such that $D:=f^{-1}(Y)$ is a normal crossings divisor.
+Assume that $Y$ contains the singular locus of $X$ and that $X$ is connected. \begin{enumerate}[(1)] \item The rational homotopy type of $X/Y$ carries mixed Hodge structures. \item Let $f:\wt X\lra X$ be a resolution of $X$ such that $D:=f^{-1}(Y)$ is a simple normal crossings divisor.
 Denote by $\Sigma$ the singular locus of $X/Y$.
-There is a string of quasi-isomorphisms from $\Aa_{pl}(X/Y)\otimes\CC$ to $E_1(X/Y)\otimes\CC$, where $E_1(X/Y)$ is the bigraded algebra given by
+There is a string of quasi-isomorphisms from $\Aa_{pl}(X/Y)\otimes\CC$ to $E^{*,*}_1(X/Y)\otimes\CC$, where $E^{*,*}_1(X/Y)$ is the bigraded algebra given by

 \end{enumerate} \end{prop} \begin{proof} Take mixed Hodge diagrams $\Aa(\Sigma)$ and $\Aa(\wt X)$ with trivial weight filtrations, and let $\Aa(D)$ be a mixed Hodge diagram for $D$, as defined in the proof of Proposition $\ref{ssdivisor}$.
 Let